 Impressive job narrowing your choices!

-I'm surprised you were not driven insane by all the permutations you had to factor in when comparing the 400 or so accredited distance MBA degree programs available out there today.
+I'm surprised you were not driven insane by all the permutations you had to factor in when comparing the hundreds of accredited online MBA programs we profile.

 You've clearly done your homework and are ready to enroll.